metablaster/WindowsFirewallRuleset/Readme/FAQ.md

 avoid using addons except one to block ads, which is known to be trusted by online community.

-9. Keep your system and anti virus patched maximum possible, that means checking for Windows and anti virus updates every on daily basis.
+9. Keep your system and anti virus patched maximum possible, that means checking for Windows and anti virus updates on daily basis.

 10. High value data and larger financial transactions should be performed on separate computer whose only purpose is to do this an nothing else, and to keep valueable data protected away from network.